DCASE-REPO/psds_eval/README.md

    detection's start and end times so they are within a certain distance from the ground truth's.
 This determines whether the detections are correct or not.
-   An example of such constrain is commonly called collar.
+   An example of such a constraint is commonly called collar.
 While it introduces some degree of tolerance for either human or system imperfections in the evaluation, it also increases the need for very accurate ground truths by requiring the detections to closely match the annotations.
 Suppose an audio